Daniel P Gross

 Step 1: dictate into Apple Notes

-I use the Apple Notes app because it’s always there (iPhone + Mac) and sync is invisible.
-I don’t want to think about “where my journal lives” or whether today’s entry made it to the right device.
+I use the Apple Notes app because it’s always there (iPhone + Mac) and sync is automatic.
+I don’t want to think about “where my journal entries live” or whether today’s entry made it to the right device.

 Here’s how I start an entry: